max533/software_develop_requirement/docs/internal_api.md

     :---:|:---:|:---:
-    name | Progress Name | the name of the progress description | This is a description | the description of progress start_time| Project Begin Time | the name of progress end_time | 2020-03-21T08:59:38.093183Z | the expected_time of progress complete_rate | 15 | the complete_rate of progress
+    name | Progress Name | the name of the progress description | This is a description | the description of progress start_time| Project Begin Time | the start time of progress end_time | 2020-03-21T08:59:38.093183Z | the end time of progress complete_rate | 15 | the complete_rate of progress
     order | 2 | it indicate this progress belong to which order